 as she is affectionately known by the locals.

-which serves really nice soup.
-(They also do baguette's and other sandwichy things but I never tried any of those.)
+also do baguette's and other sandwichy things but I never tried any of those.)
 They have two floors of seating as well which means you're more likely to get a table at lunch time.
 Bonus.

 For more restaurant based dining as I mentioned earlier The Mailbox has a good array for evenings and Selfridges has some good places for lunch.
 Other than that I can't help you because I didn't eat out much!
 DAY TRIPS

 Two good day trips which are easy from Birmingham are Stratford Upon Avon and Warrick (which has a castle worth a visit).
 Blog on Stratford coming soon. :D

 So I hope that has helped to give you some inspiration or ideas based on my own experiences! :D I enjoyed exploring Birmingham and recommend you give it at least a couple of days to see the highlights.